 One of the most unforgettable moments of our lives was to watch the humpback whales at Marino Ballena Nationalpark.
 It’s the protected area where humpback whales migrate to give birth to their babies.

-We booked our private tour with Explore Uvita, who organized everything with Bahia Aventuras.
+We booked a private tour with Explore Uvita, who organized everything with Bahia Aventuras.
 We can highly recommend both companies as they did a fantastic job.
 They made our day perfect and are very conscious and passionate about the whales.
 Besides, our guide had tremendous knowledge about the whales and could give us so much information about them.
 Take note that a private tour is amazing but has a higher cost.

 Where to eat in Uvita